 We believe that quality work should last forever!
 If something goes wrong due to our workmanship, we will happily come out and fix it at no charge.
 Your satisfaction is our top priority and we will do everythig that we can to keep you smiling.
 Please contact us - we will set up an appointment during regular business hours and make it right!
 Please keep in mind that due to causes outside of our control, we are unable to provide a warranty on lighting equipment and/or light bulbs.
 In addition, all materials installed and provided by Prime Electric are warranted for one year.
 Materials provided by the customer are limited to the warranty provided by the manufacturer.
 Please contact us at (800) 331-9333 for more information.

 We opened our doors as a licensed electrical contractor in December of 1985.
 We are family owned and operated.
 For over 32 years, we built a strong reputation of delivering great work, following all electrical codes, and providing fair and affordable prices to people just like you.
 We are proud to continue doing this each and every day.
-Give us a call at (800) 331-9333 or book an appointment now in real time by clicking the "Get My Free Estimate" link on the top of the page, and see how we can make you smile!
+Give us a call at (800) 331-9333 or book an appointment now in real time by clicking the "Book Now" link on the top of the page, and see how we can make you smile!

 The quickest and easiest way to save energy in any building is by making sure your lighting system is as efficient as possible.
 There are many options available to make your lighting more efficient, from retrofitting existing fluorescent fixtures, to replacing old fixtures with new energy efficient solutions.
 One smart choice would be to switch from your existing outdated lighting to LED lighting which will improve lighting levels as well as reduce energy usage.
 Prime Electric can give you the right information and work with you of getting all the incentives available in your area to improve your lighting.